Raumpatrouille – Die phantastischen Abenteuer des Raumschiffes Orion: Novelizations

 145 novels based on and continuing the series were published over the years, often with settings which were considerably different from those seen in the series.

 The first issue of novels included stories 1 to 7 of the TV series.
 It is also noted that the main character has his middle name changed from Allister to Allistair.

-The 35 paperback novels span years of the tv series setting (3000 to 3003) as well as stories of the crews adventures to 3012.
+The 35 paperback novels span years of the tv series setting (3000 to 3003) as well as stories of the crew's adventures to 3012.
 Further 111 pulp novels continue the adventures to 3107 (and, briefly, to 3711, to incorporate time travel).
 The pulp novels also chronicle the early adventures of the crew starting with McLane's graduation from space academy in 2988 (12 years earlier).

 The TV series makes several references to the two Galactic or Interplanetary Wars.
-The First Galactic War (400-500 years before the stories setting) was between rebels of the Neptune Colony against the Earth Government.
+The First Galactic War (400–500 years before the stories setting) was fought by rebels of the Neptune Colony against the Earth Government.
 References to this are made in the series episode 5 - Fight for the Sun, where the defeated rebels now live in peace on planet Chroma.

 The pulp novelizations also related some of the pre-Raumpatrouille adventures of the older crew members.
 One reveals that McLane served under General van Dyke's father in the Second Galactic War.
 McLane also mentions his former military war-time commander, Commodore Ruyther, who is now retired and a minerals transporter captain, in series episode 3 - Guardians of the Law.